 When combined with vacuum-packing to remove oxygen, dehydration is a great way to preserve food.

-On its own though, dehydrated foods will only last for about a year.
+On their own, though, dehydrated foods will only last for about a year.

-Insect larva love dried fruits too and, if you aren’t careful about how you package them, you’ll find insects in your food.
+Insect larva loves dried fruits, too, and if you aren’t careful about how you package them, you’ll find insects in your food.

-Home dehydrators are great for people starting out with food preservation.
+Home dehydrators are great for people starting with food preservation.

 Recommended Reading: Best Food Dehydrators Reviewed

 However, they have the serious drawback of not being able to hold much food at once.
-If you want to dry larger amounts of food without relying on huge amounts of electricity, you’ll need to build a solar dehydrator.
+You’ll need to build a solar dehydrator if you want to dry larger amounts of food without relying on huge amounts of electricity.

 Key Takeaways – Dehydrating